WitherCubes/WitherCubes.github.io/README.md

 # WitherCubes.github.io
-My website where i rant about linux, tech, privacy, etc.
+This is my source code for my website where I rant about linux, tech, privacy, etc.

+I made this site using [Hugo](https://gohugo.io) which is kinda bloat, but it does my job.